tumregels/asciiviewer/README.md

 The above step will create an executable under the `dist` folder.

-__Important__ - single file executables can be called from terminal with or without file path
+    $ ./dist/asciiviewer ./path/to/file

-    $ ./asciiviewer ./path/to/file
+__Important__: single file executables can be called from terminal with or without file path.

 ### Dev setup